jkool702/timep/README.md

 4. update metadata variables so the next debug trap can log the command about to be run
 5. record the starttime for the next command

-NOTE that DEBUG traps fire just before the command listed in $BASH_COMMAND is run, and the DEBUG trap logs the previous command. the EXIT and RETURN traps will trigger a DEBUG trapo to fire and log the last command in the subshell/function.
+NOTE that DEBUG traps fire just before the command listed in $BASH_COMMAND is run, and the DEBUG trap logs the previous command. the EXIT and RETURN traps will trigger a DEBUG trap to fire and log the last command in the subshell/function.

 By using the start/end timestamps at the end/start of the debug trap, the recorded runtimes are representative of the actual runtime - minimal overhead from instrumentation is present.